biojs/edu/series/graduates/20_basics.md

 ---

 {% hlblock help %}
-You can play in [JSBin](http://jsbin.com/votoce/2/edit?js,console) with the result of this tutorial.
+You can play with the result of this tutorial in [JSBin](http://jsbin.com/votoce/2/edit?js,console)
 {% endhlblock %}

 1) Our input data